latinacoder/expressReact/README.md

 - go to `localhost:4000/about`and make sure you see your about info as json
 - Our Backend is complete

-## Connect backend to Github

-### **Creating the git repo**

-- make sure your terminal is inside the "backend" folder
-- create a new git repo `git init`
-- add all files to staging `git add .`
-- commit the files `git commit -m "backend is done"`
-- create a new EMPTY repo on github.com and get the remote url
-- connect the remote to your local repo `git remote add origin URL`, make sure to replace "URL" with the URL of your github.com repo
-- push up your changes `git push origin BRANCH`make sure to replace "BRANCH" with your current branch name which can be retrieved by running `git branch`

 ## **Building the Frontend**

 - open your terminal to the `frontend`folder